 - $4,435 is the average expense to hire an attorney to defend a license complaint

 You will receive the same license protection limits that a professional liability has.
 This will allow you to get an attorney to help you respond to the allegation against you.
 Having an attorney with you to a board hearing will lead to a more successful outcome than appearing alone.

 Types of Covered Risks in Dentistry/incidents with Dental Patients

-Professional liability will cover you in all of the following hypothetical scenarios if:
+Professional liability will cover you in all of the following hypothetical scenarios:

 - A patient files a suit claiming they failed to diagnose oral cancer after a routine cleaning.

-- Your state dental board investigates a claim of false advertising against you.
+- Your state dental board is investigating a claim of false advertising against you.

 - A patient claims you sexually harassed them.

-- A neighbor asks for advice then later files suit against you and claims your advice resulted in an injury.
+- A neighbor asks for advice, later files suit against you and claims your advice resulted in an injury.